 I've known Angie Payne for a long time... since I was a bolt-hating traddie and she had already decided she was a boulderer.
 She used to ask when I was going to go bouldering with them, and I'd answer by asking when she'd come plug gear with us.
-Angie soon moved to Boulder, became a superstar, and I left climbing for the hiphop world.
-When climbing came calling again I soon reconnected with Angie, at a time when she got injured, her personal life was enduring turmoil, and her climbing star was dimming.
+Angie soon moved to Boulder, Colorado, became a superstar, and I left climbing for the hiphop world.
+When climbing came calling again I soon reconnected with Angie, at a time when she was suffering from an injury, her personal life was enduring turmoil, and her climbing star was dimming.

-In a song for DPM I said this line: "Angie Paynes gon' come back like P-Rob did."
+In a song for Dead Point Magazine, I said this line: "Angie Payne's gon' come back like P-Rob did."

 Not long after, in hushed tones as if it were to be kept secret, Angie told me, "I think I'm stronger than ever!"